julienkay/com.doji.midas/com.doji.midas/readme.md

 # com.doji.midas

-This is a Unity package that allows users to do Monocular Depth Estimation with Unity Sentis using [MiDaS]
+This is a Unity package that allows users to do Monocular Depth Estimation with Unity Inference Engine using [MiDaS]

 ## Usage